kamlekar/html-click-js/README.md

 # html-click-js

-A plugin to handle all click interactions to toggle/add/remove a class with custom attributes in HTML.
+A jquery plugin to handle all click interactions to toggle/add/remove a class with custom attributes in HTML.
 Useful for HTML Developers.

 - Already included in [HTML-Skinning-Boilerplate](https://github.com/kamlekar/HTML-Skinning-Boilerplate/tree/master/site/assets/libs)